kpfleming/garaduino/README.md

    boards do not support those features.

 * An Ethernet interface supported by the standard Arduino Ethernet library.
-The sketch was developd using an Arduino MKR Ethernet Shield.
+The sketch was developed using an Arduino MKR Ethernet Shield.

 * Connections to two analog pins, and a door control relay on a digital pin.
 The sketch was developed using an Arduino MKR Relay Proto